MicrosoftDocs/learn/learn-pr/azure/publish-app-service-static-web-app-api/includes/6-exercise-func-app.md

 ### Run your front-end web app

 Your API is already running on port 7071.
-Now when you run your web app it'll make its HTTP requests to your API.
+Now when you run your web app it will make its HTTP requests to your API.
 Run your web app by following these steps:

 1. In Visual Studio Code, open the command palette by pressing <kbd>F1</kbd>
 1. Type and select **Terminal: Create New Integrated Terminal**